 Many of the major global concerns we face today-social justice, climate change, urbanism, mobility, and the impact of technology-demand increasingly thoughtful engagement from designers.
-The GSD's unique studio program provides students with the opportunity to expand their problem-solving skills, increase their collaboration, and provide new perspectives.
+The GSD's studio program provides students with the opportunity to expand their problem-solving skills, increase their collaboration, and provide new perspectives.

-In their advanced years, students in studio-based disciplines select one studio per semester and spend the majority of their semester focused on the course and the challenges it presents.
-The immersive experience requires faculty and students to meet on-site with local partners, such as planners, government officials, community members, education leaders, corporate sponsors, and families to inform their design decisions.
-It is essential for students to apply listening, research, and understanding for specific local circumstances such as topography, climate, politics, and modes of construction to formulate, create, and/or build an indispensable design solution for the region.
+After completing their core curriculum, which focues on design fundementals, students in studio-based disciplines select one advanced option studio per semester and spend the majority of their semester focused on that course and the challenges it presents.
+The immersive studio experience requires faculty and students to meet on-site with local partners, such as planners, government officials, community members, education leaders, corporate sponsors, and families to inform their design decisions.
+It is essential for students to apply listening, research, and field work for specific local circumstances such as topography, climate, politics, and modes of construction to formulate, create, and/or build an innovative design solution for the region.

 The studio is the most crucial and esteemed course students will undergo while attending the GSD.
-Each semester, the array of studios is consistently inspiring, relevant, and engaging.
+Each semester, the array of studios is inspiring, relevant, and engaging.

 Though we reach more and more regions of the world, currently these opportunities are funded on an ad hoc basis.
-With the founding of the Studio Fund, the GSD has committed to securing sustained support for this important, internationally based pedagogy.
+With the founding of the Studio Fund, the GSD has committed to securing sustained support for this important, internationally-based pedagogy.

-Your support will ensure the future of our transformative instruction for students and help the GSD address the most pressing challenges of our era around the world, while also supporting a design solution for a community.
+Your support will ensure the future of our transformative instruction for students and help the GSD address the most pressing challenges of our era around the world.